Henri Nouwen (1932-1996)

-Although Henri Nouwen might have been a wonderful friend to many people and befriended hundreds more (things one can certainly admire him for), the fact remains that, with his ecumenical leanings, his embracing of eastern religious practices and his promotion of pagan 'spiritual' books, he undoubtedly led very many people astray.
-I dread to think of how many believers were introduced to New Age and Eastern religious ideas they may never have heard of before.
+Although Henri Nouwen might have been a wonderful friend to many people and befriended hundreds more (things one can certainly appreciate), the fact remains that his ecumenical leanings undoubtedly led very many people astray.
+Nouwen's embracing of eastern religious practices and his promotion of pagan 'spiritual' books, undoubtedly introduced countless believers to New Age and Eastern religious ideas they may never have heard of before.

-Although there is much to condemn in this book (endless discussions about the different forms of Buddhist meditation for example), one of the extremely annoying and rather pointless aspects is when Thomas Ryan continuously extols the virtues of Islam, particularly how it harmonizes the material and spiritual aspects of life - and how "every member of society is expected to willingly and gladly help those who are in need..."
+Although there is much to condemn in this book (endless discussions about the different forms of Buddhist meditation for example), one example of how people can wax eloquent about the wonderful things they see in other religions.
+For example, Thomas Ryan continuously extols the virtues of Islam, particularly how it harmonizes the material and spiritual aspects of life - and how "every member of society is expected to willingly and gladly help those who are in need..."
 Pg.
 200. He also says,

 The Muslim code assumes responsibility for the orphans, widows and the poor who slip through the cracks of Arab society...
 Unless one has heeded the cry of the beggars, "Alms for the love of Allah," one will have a thin defense on the Day of Judgment.
 Islam does not preach salvation by faith alone.
 Only those who do the truth come to the light.
 Pg.
 229.

-So why exactly did Ryan fit to hold up pagan religions as examples we need to emulate when there are over 25 references in the Old Testament (written centuries before Islam was even dreamed of) as to how the widow and orphan are to be treated.
+He has apparently not bothered to actually read the Scriptures that so clearly emphasize obedience, righteousness, justice and taking care of people who need help, without which any and all rituals and sacrifices are not acceptable to the Lord.
+Ryan saw fit to hold up pagan religions as examples we need to emulate when the Old Testament (written centuries before Islam was even dreamed of) repeatedly (over 25 times) speaks of how the widow and orphan are to be treated.
 For example,